andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 </figure>

 I let out an audible gasp when G-top finally reveals his snowy crest.
-What stands out about this mountain is not only its enormous stature but its singularity, standing alone, towering over his tree flora covered neighbors.
+What stands out is not only his enormous stature but his singularity, standing alone, stoically towering over his arboreally endowed neighbors.

-On the north side of the mountain sits the town of Rijukan, a small municipality of 3000 people that was essentially "built from scratch" due to the construction of a fertilizer plant by Norsk Hydro in the early 20th century.
+As we approach the mountain Sondre tells me about Rijukan, a small town sitting in the northern shadow of Gaustatoppen.
+The town was essentially "built from scratch" during the construction of a fertilizer plant by Norsk Hydro in the early 20th century.
 At the time of its completion in 1911 the Vemork hydroelectric power plant was the world's largest hydroelectric power plant, larger even than the hydro plant at Niagara Falls.
-The plant was also the site of Norwegian heavy water sabotage operations during WWII, an effort to thwart the German's plant to build an atomic bomb (although they were the harbingers of their own demise in that arena, directly causing the exodus of hundreds of top scientists starting in 1933)
+The plant was also the site of Norwegian heavy water sabotage operations during WWII, an effort to thwart the German's plant to build an atomic bomb (although they were the harbingers of their own demise in that arena, directly causing the exodus of hundreds of top scientists starting in 1933).

+And when I say the town sits in the shadow of Gaustatoppen I mean it.
+Literally.
-From September to March each year their massive mountain friend completely blocks the sun at all hours of the day.
+Every winter, from September to March their mountainous compadre completely blocks the sun at all hours of the day.
 In 2013 local artist Martin Andersen
 <a href="https://www.bbc.com/future/article/20170314-the-town-that-built-a-mirror-to-catch-the-sun" target="_blank" rel="noreferrer noopener">
 constructed a series of mirrors</a>connected to a computer driven sun tracker to spill sunlight upon the town square during these dismal months.
+According to the town's mayor, “the sun mirror means a lot to Rjukan...
+It’s a perfect combination of technology and art – and of course it is a great welfare activity for the citizens of Rjukan.”

 <figure class="figure">
   <div class="row">